Grading & Prelims: How It works

-The second grading game is played between the new teams, and teams from the previous season that did not make finals.
+Week 2: Played between the new teams, and teams from the previous season that did not make finals.
 This is an important round as we can now get a better handle on where new teams sit within the competition based on their results with current teams.

 During the Preliminary Rounds, teams will be matched up closely with seeds around them, to hopefully ensure (but not guarantee) closer results.
+We are also aiming to place you against teams we believe you will end up in the same division as, due to the games counting toward the two team's ladder results, only if they end up in the same division together.

 Results during Preliminary Rounds WILL count toward the end of season ladder, if you end up in the same division.
+So once you move into competition rounds, you may notice some teams have a win-loss recorded and others do not.

 When fixturing the competition rounds, our system will consider previous games played during Preliminary Rounds when deciding play orders.